Social Order Maintenance Act

 1. Staining or wetting another person’s body, clothes, or belongings to a severe degree.

-2. Trampling on another person’s farming land on purpose or releasing livestock onto the land.
+2. Trampling on another person’s farmland on purpose or releasing livestock onto it.

-3. Fishing or raising livestock without permission in another person’s land despite having been dissuaded.
+3. Fishing or raising livestock without permission on another person’s land despite having been dissuaded.

 Part 4 Supplementary Provisions